martinmozi/jsonVariant/README.md

-jsonVariant is a C++ header-only library for deserializing JSON strings to the recursive variants and serializing recursive variants to JSON strings
+jsonVariant is a generic C++ header-only library for deserializing JSON strings to the recursive variants and serializing recursive variants to JSON strings

 # Installation

-Copy the header file into your project or use cmake for installing header to system folders
+Copy the header file into your project or use cmake for installing header to your system folders

 # Prerequisities

-The library is uses rapidjson (https://github.com/Tencent/rapidjson) as a default backend.
-Alternatively it's also possible to use jsoncpp https://github.com/open-source-parsers/jsoncpp.
-The json schema validation is supported only with rapidjson backend
+The library is using rapidjson (https://github.com/Tencent/rapidjson) as a backend.
+The jsonschema validation is supported as well.

 # Build & Install